akshayjoshii/akshayjoshii.github.io/academia-hugo/content/post/jupyter/index.md

 rm Untitled.md
 ```

-## Edit your post metadata
+## Edit the post metadata

-Open `index.md` in your text editor and edit the title etc. in the [front matter](https://sourcethemes.com/academic/docs/front-matter/) according to your preference.
+Open `index.md` in the text editor and edit the title etc. in the front matter according to your preference.

-To set a [featured image](https://sourcethemes.com/academic/docs/managing-content/#featured-image), place an image named `featured` into your post's folder.
+To set a featured image, place an image named `featured` into the post's folder.

-For other tips, such as using math, see the guide on [writing content with academia](https://sourcethemes.com/academic/docs/writing-markdown-latex/).
+This page also supports Math & LaTeX code.